blynkkk/blynkkk.github.io/BlynkMainOperations.md

 Blynk.virtualWrite(pin, "abc");
 Blynk.virtualWrite(pin, 123);
 Blynk.virtualWrite(pin, 12.34);
+Blynk.virtualWrite(pin, "hello", 123, 12.34);
 ```

+For more information about virtual pins, [read this](http://docs.blynk.cc/#blynk-firmware-virtual-pins-control)

 ##Send data from app to hardware
 You can send any data from Widgets in the app to your hardware.